BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ### IMPORTANT NOTE REGARDING HAL
 **IMPORTANT:** refer to the "important note" heading in the markdown linked [here](setup/SCRIPTS.md).
 You will need to change a few lines of code in order to get submit_hal to run on your own device; according to [hal setup documentation](https://github.com/pfenninglab/halLiftover-postprocessing/blob/master/hal_install_instructions.md), it must be hardcoded without use of "~".
-Additionally, if you wish to use a different Cactus alignment when running the pipeline, please modify $DEFAULT_ALIGN in submit_hal.sh, because the pipeline does not ask for

-## Scripts
+## Usage
 ### Integrated script: main.sh
 main.sh prompts the user for inputs.
 Make sure to follow its suggestions, such as providing unique outdirs so that your outputs don't get overwritten.
-### Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
+#### Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
 Output directory (you can download a copy of this directory from our repository):
 ```text
 test_output